Learning Objectives Self-Check Edit (active tab)

 Natural gas is formed from the remains of living organisms over millions of years, as are coal and oil.
 Most of this is from photosynthetic organisms, such as plants and phytoplankton (e.g., diatoms).
 If so, then the energy came from the sun.
 If it was an animal that formed the gas, then the energy came from what the animal ate to gain that energy, i.e., a plant or another animal.
 If it ate a plant, then that energy originally came from the sun, but what if it ate another animal?
 That animal either got its energy from a plant or another animal.

-What this boils down to is that no matter how you slice it, all of the (chemical potential) energy in natural gas came from the sun.
-The implications are kind of mind-boggling (and let’s face it, awesome): The light energy coming from the screen you are looking at right now probably came from sunlight that hit the earth millions of years ago!
+What this boils down to is that no matter how you slice it, all of the energy in natural gas came from the sun.
+The implications are kind of mind-boggling (and let’s face it, awesome): The light energy coming from the screen you are looking at right now probably started out as sunlight that hit the earth millions of years ago!

 Coal, oil and natural gas are considered fossil fuels because they are derived from remains of ancient organic material.
 They are also all hydrocarbons (technically, oil and natural gas are made of multiple hydrocarbons), which indicates that they are made primarily of carbon and hydrogen.
 You will often see coal, oil, and natural gas referred to by either name - fossil fuel or hydrocarbon.